videlais/Unofficial-Ink-Cookbook/_chapters/10-tunnels-and-threads.md

 layout: chapter
 ---

-# Chapter 10: Tunnels and Threads
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Construct tunnels to navigate through story sections and return
 - Design nested tunnels for complex narrative structures